sunnyg246/GetPostBySMS/getpostbysms/readme.txt

 This Wordpress Plugin allow your visitors to get your any post by sms and read using his mobile.

+How to use this Service
+User Just SMS @<your Service Keyword> and get new post Daily.

-If any of your visitors wants to get any particular Post from your website, He/She just sms @Your_Service_Name PostID to 92433 42000 and get it on their mobile.
+Not only this, if user wants to get any particular post, he can just sms @<your Service Keyword> POSTID to get any Post of his choice.

+User can visit your website to get the POSTID of the POST he wants.

 For Setup Visit : https://www.youtube.com/watch?v=WbF7n1k6VaA